aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-intelligent-document-processing-poc/README.md

 1. Amazon Bedrock Access and CLI Credentials.
 Ensure that the proper FM model access is provided in the Amazon Bedrock console
 2. Ensure Python 3.10 installed on your machine, it is the most stable version of Python for the packages we will be using, it can be downloaded [here](https://www.python.org/downloads/release/python-3911/).
+3. An Amazon S3 bucket with permissions to upload and list objects.
+This is require to upload your document.
+4. Amazon Textract and Comprehend access.

 ## Step 1: